-In 2011 the newly established Wildland Team was assigned to the just completed Station 13.
-This Station houses a Type 1 Engine (regular fire engine) and the department's Type 6 Engine (commonly called a brush truck).
+In 2011, the newly established Wildland Team was assigned to the newly completed Station 13.
+This station houses a Type 1 Engine (regular fire engine) and the department's Type 6 Engine (commonly called a brush truck).
 In addition to their response within city limits, these vehicles and personnel are available for response regionally, within the state and at the national level.

-An additional opportunity the Team uses for training is the participation in prescribed burns with local, state, private, and federal entities.
-Some of the agencies we have supported for these events include the US Forest Service, the Texas A&M Forest Service, The Texas Parks and Wildlife, and The Nature Conservancy.
-We have also partnered with Plano Parks and Recreation in conducting prescribed fires within some of the City owned Nature Preserves.
-Participating in prescribed fire events allows Team members to use wildland fire tactics and tasks in a non-emergent scenario to introduce fire back into a landscape that was a fire driven ecology prior to civilization.
-This helps in controlling invasive species, reducing accumulations of fuels to prevent catastrophic wildfires, and exposing the soil for native grass planting while allowing members to hone skills and leadership principles at a cost savings to the Parks.
+The Wildland Team also participates in prescribed burns with local, state, private and federal entities.
+Some of the agencies Plano Fire-Rescue has supported for these events include the US Forest Service, the Texas A&M Forest Service, The Texas Parks and Wildlife and The Nature Conservancy.
+We have also partnered with Plano Parks and Recreation to conduct prescribed fires within some of the City-owned Nature Preserves.
+Participating in prescribed fire events allows Team members to use wildland fire tactics and tasks in a non-emergency scenario to introduce fire back into a landscape that was a fire driven ecology prior to civilization.
+This helps in controlling invasive species, reducing accumulations of fuels to prevent catastrophic wildfires, and exposing the soil for native grass planting while allowing members to hone skills and leadership principles at a cost savings to Plano Parks.

-Our Wildland Team's responses have included the major wildfires of 2011 to Hurricane Harvey.
-In 2018 alone Plano Fire-Rescue has staffed over 30 positions in response to 8 different incidents from wildfires in west Texas to southern California.
-Most of these assignments were being managed by Type 1 National Incident Management Teams, the highest level of management available in the nation.
-Through these experiences The Wildland Team can observe, learn and bring back to the City of Plano the highest-level knowledge and experience available.
-This, along with some additional training, will allow Plano Fire Rescue to build the leadership capacity to support major incidents not only at the local level but also Statewide responses.
+Our Wildland Team's responses have included the major wildfires of 2011 and Hurricane Harvey.
+In 2018 alone, Plano Fire-Rescue staffed over 30 positions in response to 8 different incidents from wildfires in West Texas to Southern California.
+Most of these assignments were managed by Type 1 National Incident Management Teams - the highest level of management available in the nation.
+Through these experiences The Wildland Team can observe, learn and bring back to the City of Plano the highest level of knowledge and experience available.
+This, along with some additional training, will allow Plano Fire Rescue to build the leadership capacity to support major incidents - not only at the local level but also statewide responses.

-With the apparent increase in natural disasters the Wildland Team within Plano Fire-Rescue will maintain a high level of readiness to support whatever the situation requires.
+With the apparent increase in natural disasters, the Wildland Team within Plano Fire-Rescue will maintain a high level of readiness to support what the situation requires.